Wisdom Teeth FAQs

 Answers to Frequently Asked Questions (FAQ) About Wisdom Teeth

 The best time for removal of wisdom teeth is about 16 years old although the age range varies significantly.
-The three factors used in determining timing for extractions are:
+The three factors used in determining the timing for extractions are:

-- Age of Patient: Younger patients typically have less chances of wisdom teeth complications.
+- Age of Patient: Younger patients typically have less chance of wisdom teeth complications.
 It is recommended to have your wisdom teeth removed sooner than later if your dentist or our doctors have indicated that conditions are not optimal for keeping your wisdom teeth.

 - Root Formation: If your wisdom teeth’s roots have about 1/3rd of formation, this is a good time to consider getting your teeth removed.
 If you have over 2/3rds root formation on your wisdom teeth, there is an increased chance of complications with wisdom teeth removal.

 - Position of the Tooth: Another important factor in determining when to remove your wisdom teeth is where the wisdom teeth are positioned relative to other anatomical structures such as the sinuses and adjacent teeth.
 If the wisdom tooth cannot attain a healthy position then problems can occur such as cavities, infections, or complications with roots.